-Personality is a major determinant of purchase behaviour (Udo-Imeh, 2015).
-It influences not only our interests and preferences about products and services but also the frames of arguments that convince us to make a purchase.
-Recognising the value of personality in marketing can substantially increase campaign effectiveness.
+Personality is a major determinant of purchase behaviour.
+It influences not only our interests and preferences about products and services but also frames the arguments that convince us to make a purchase.
+By recognising the value of personality in marketing, we can substantially increase campaign effectiveness.

 The model can be used to predict multiple aspects of our lives, such as occupational success (low neuroticism and agreeableness, high extraversion, conscientiousness and openness), relationship success (low openness and neuroticism, high conscientiousness, agreeableness and extraversion) or educational attainment (high openness and conscientiousness, low extraversion and agreeableness).

 People with high openness exhibit novelty seeking, which makes them more predisposed to looking for new products and trying them out.
 This results in overall higher conversion rates.
-They are also more likely to be among early adopters of new technology and their open mind means that they are driven towards any innovative and trendy product.
+They are also more likely to be among the early adopters of new technology as their open mind means that they are driven towards any innovative and trendy product.
 Conversely, people with low openness to experience have lower overall conversion rates.
 They prefer products which they know already, and which they have been buying and using previously.
-This results in late new technology adoption – only when the majority of people have tried the product and provided evidence that it is reliable.
+This results in them adopting new technology later on once the majority of people have tried the product and provided evidence that it is reliable.

 Personality not only predisposes us for certain products but also makes us more likely to convert by particular argumentational paradigms.
-The same products can be framed in different ways – for example a crossword app can use high openness paradigm by referring to unlimited number of possibilities; creativity, challenge and imagination that is needed to solve the puzzles.
+The same products can be framed in different ways – for example a crossword app can use high openness paradigm by referring to an unlimited number of possibilities; suggesting that creativity, challenge and imagination is needed to solve the puzzles.
 By contrast, a low openness paradigm would involve framing the product as tried and tested by a large number of people.
-Delivering congruent messages to each personality type increases conversion rates by up to 50% (Matz et al., 2017)
+Delivering congruent messages to each personality type increases conversion rates by up to 50%.